Kong/docs.konghq.com/app/_hub/kong-inc/response-transformer-advanced/index.md

 ## Order of execution

-Plugin performs the response transformation in following order
+The plugin performs the response transformation in following order:

 remove --> replace --> add --> append

 ## Examples

-In these examples we have the plugin enabled on a Route.
+In these examples, we have the plugin enabled on a Route.
 This would work similar for Services.

 - Add multiple headers by passing each header:value pair separately: